artis3n/course-vault-github-oidc/README.md

     ![Name environment staging](https://user-images.githubusercontent.com/6969296/212564575-498e47af-97df-4959-b071-8aefafba99b7.png)

-1. For OIDC to Vault, we do not need to configure any additional settings on the environment, however we can always include additional settings should we want further access controls (such as requiring a production environment only work from the `main` branch).
+1. For OIDC to Vault we do not need to configure any additional settings on the environment, however we can always include additional settings should we want further access controls (such as restricting a production environment to the `main` branch).

     ![No environment configuration](https://user-images.githubusercontent.com/6969296/212564636-f8eccc66-25d7-4f2f-b36c-b2101acd9645.png)